P.O.W. – Bandi Yuddh Ke: Development

 Star Plus approached Nikkhil Advani after watching his latest film D-Day, to direct a show based on the similar plotline on their channel.
-Star Plus had him watch both Hatufim and its American counterpart Homeland.
+Star Plus had him watch both Prisoners of War and its American counterpart Homeland.
 Advani sought to make a show like Hatufim since he thought a show like Homeland would not suite Indian's sensibilities.

 The budget of the series was ₹35 crores, and was shot in 90 locations along with about 150 crew members and with a budget of ₹27 Lakh per episode.
 The series was planned as a finite one for 126 episodes.
 However, due to very less viewership, it ended with 110 episodes.

 Casting

 Advani decided to rope in Amrita Puri, Purab Kohli, Satyadeep Misra, Manish Chaudhary and Sandhya Mridul – the former debuting on the small screen and the latter returning on the small screen after a hiatus of two years.
-Sahil Salathia, Anurag Sinha and Parul Gulati make a major entry post Episode 60 in the series as the further story unveils.
+Anurag Sinha makes a major entry post Episode 60 along with Parul Gulati and Sahil Salathia in the series as the further story unveils.
 Theater actor Abhishek Gupta plays RAW officer Santosh and Lala (Rashid Jamaal) is played by Denzil Smith in the series.

 Music

-Arjunna Harjaie made his television debut with this show.
+Arjuna Harjai made his television debut with this show.
 He composed all the music tracks, background score, soundtrack, and also sung some songs except the title track.
+The music received critical acclaim and won both Abby Gold and Bronze awards in the Best Original Score & Soundtrack category for the StarPlus network.